GGebook smalllogo

 So the distance travelled = 90 m.

-(The units should be 'm' because the velocity is given in 'm/s').
+(The units should be 'm' because the speed is given in 'm/s').

 Acceleration: This is the gradient of the line. figure 2 above shows that the steeper the line, the higher the acceleration.
 The 'steepness' of a line is the gradient.
 From your maths lessons, you should know that: